Cambodia women's national football team: History

 Both were recruited through FIFA's Spirit of Soccer program and worked to bring the game to areas with land mines.
 By 2012, between Battambang or Phnom Penh, there were 400 girls playing in organised clubs.
 In 2009, the Com-Unity Women's Football Seminar was held Phnom Penh.

 Chheun Nipha from Cambodia participated in a 2012 AFC 'C' Coaching Certificate Course organised as part of the AFC U-13 Girls' Football Tournament 2012.
 In 2012, the women's team participated in the Charity Cup, a competition designed to help with fundraising to send a team to compete at the Homeless World Cup.
 In May 2012, an under-15 women's football festival was held in Cambodia, organised by the German embassy and German Business Group Cambodia, and held at the University of Battambang.

 Cambodia played their first FIFA-recognised matches in 2018 at the AFF Women's Championship.
 They won their first match, a 12–0 victory over Timor-Leste on 30 June 2018.
 They lost their other three group stages matches, all without scoring another goal.
 Cambodia entered the AFF Women's Championship again in 2019 and 2022.
 They lost all their group stage games in 2019.
 They fared better in 2022, defeating Timor-Leste again and drawing their match against Laos by a 1–1 score.
 Nevertheless, they did not advance out of the group stage.
 Beyond the AFF Women's Championship, Cambodia participated in the Southeast Asian Games in 2021, losing both their games and not scoring any goals.
 The captain of the team in their first tournament in 2018 was Hout Koemhong, who grew up in an orphanage and trained at SALT Academy for six years.
 The captain in 2022 was Ban Cheavey.

+The team reached the women's football semifinals at the 2023 SEA Games which was hosted at home.

+In 2024, Khoun Laboravy became coach in the lead up to the 2024 AFF Women's Cup and 2025 SEA Games.
+They ended as runners-up in the 2024 tournament held in Laos.

+Youth teams

 Under-16

 The Cambodia women's national under-16 football team has been coached by Sam Schweingruber since it was created in 2009.
 The team played in their first FIFA recognised and sponsored international in spring of 2009 when they played Laos on 22 May.
 Two players on the 2009 under-16 team were Nin and Vesna, a pair of sisters from the SALT Academy.
 The sisters had been sexually exploited in Thailand but while at the Academy, they developed their skills.
 Nin eventually became the captain of the team.